snapADDY/snapaddy-mapping-doc/_posts/2020-11-08-variables.md

 </tbody>
 </table>

+<b>parseStreet</b> is an internal function that can be used to differ between the housenumber and the street name.
+It parses the given information and returns an object with the two attributes street and number.

 {% endraw %}

-**parseStreet** is an internal function that can be used to differ between the housenumber and the street name.
-It parses the given information and returns an object with the two attributes street and number.